'Hybrid' session mixing in-person and online participants

 HOW IT WORKS

-Classes run from 10.30 to 6.00pm for one Friday per month and one Saturday Performance Workshop in May.
+Classes run from 10.30 to 5.30pm for one Friday per month and one Saturday Performance Workshop.

 There are 6 WRITERS on the Advanced Course.
 This is to allow sufficient time for each writer to talk through their current play during the afternoon of each day-long session.